 Regulators have argued that part of the explanation for the high fees for IRA investments is that most IRA assets are held by stockbrokers, and typical retail investment fund incentive payment arrangements, namely, 12-for-1 distribution fees, encourage the sale of mutual funds with higher fees.
-Over time, a Roth IRA is subject to a number of fees.
+Over time, a Roth IRA or an American Gold IRA is subject to a number of fees.
 Just as your investments may increase over time, so will your commission costs.
 This is because, although the fees charged today may seem small, the money lost never appreciates over time.
 All that growth disappears once you pay a fee.

 When IRA fees are excessive, they can seriously affect your retirement savings.
 It can also increase your chances of running out of money during retirement.
 To avoid this situation, it's important to carefully review the fees of any account you're thinking of investing in.
 In these accounts, mutual funds are usually sold as individual or retail investments with potentially higher fees for retail stock classes.